Selecteer een pagina

 2014: 42 years old: Moved to Bratislava.
 Are you ready to be an artist?
 Yes.
 But how, when nobody is looking for you?

 2016: 44 years old: Went to visit Kafka’s grave.
 Moved back to Holland.
 Back to art school.
 Back to chasing a dream.
+I was allowed to stop taking my medication, my body did not need it anymore.
+Thank you, body.

 2017: 45 years old: Graduated from HKU Art Academy, Utrecht.
 Travelled to Tanzania.
 Got invited to participate in exhibitions.
-Felt insufficient so I signed up for the Masters Programme, and got accepted.
+Felt insufficient so I signed up for the master’s programme, and got accepted.
 Sold my car and started to use the public transport.

 2018: 46 years old: Mum passed away in her sleep in the morning.
 Sunny followed soon after and then in the during New Year’s 2019 Dad passed away in the early morning.
 All three in their beds.
 My dog Troy was born.
 We brought him home in October.

 2020: 48 years old: Did I ever arrive?
 Did I ever depart?
 What happens in this time of passage?
 Stopped trying to fit in.
 Create my own world.
 Look for love and friendship.
+Corona pandamic is here.
+My dog Troy is happy that the family is home all the time.
+Happy that mum, dad and Sunny passed away before the wave of pandemonic with Covid, and the realisation that I would not be able to attend their funerals and be with the family in UK.

-2021: Rejection, unsuccessful.
+2021: 49 Rejection, unsuccessful.

 2026, 2027, 2028, 2029, 2030, 2031,